Find a Lender-Approved Local Conveyancer in Bures

 • Agreeing and preparing for completion

-• Registering the new ownership and the mortgage (if applicable) at the HM Land Registry.
+• Dealing with the registration procedures for the new ownership and the mortgage (where applicable) at the HMLR.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.